Rownd a Rownd

-At its inception, the soap was targeted towards an adolescent and young adult audience, but it now has broadened its appeal to all age groups.
-Beginning with a small cast of characters, the serial now has upwards of forty cast members.
+At its inception, the soap was targeted towards an adolescent and young adult audience.
+It has since broadened its appeal but the main focus remains on the younger characters.
+Beginning with a small cast of characters, the serial now has upwards of thirty cast members.

 The soap is consistently in the top 20 most watched programmes of the week on S4C, the show currently averaging around twenty thousand viewers per episode.
 Two episodes are produced each week; since February 2020 these have been broadcast at 20:25 on Tuesdays and Thursdays (with the previous episode being repeated at 18:30).
 In addition, a weekly omnibus with in-vision English language subtitles airs on Sunday daytime.
-Every summer Rownd a Rownd also takes a two-month seasonal break, finishing in mid-July and restarting in September to coincide with the new academic year.
+Every summer Rownd a Rownd takes a two-month seasonal break, finishing in mid-July and restarting in September to coincide with the new academic year.

 Background

 Rownd a Rownd was first broadcast in September 1995 and was originally based on young people who did a paper round (hence the programme's title, based on the wheels of a bicycle).
 It has since grown to include both their daily school life and their family life.
 Phil Redmond, creator of Grange Hill, Brookside and Hollyoaks, acted as a consultant to the series on its launch in 1995, and again on its tenth anniversary.
-Rownd a Rownd also has a presence on social networking sites Facebook, Twitter, Instagram and TikTok.
-In 2016, it celebrated its 21st birthday, with S4C broadcasting an anniversary special hosted by Tudur Owen.

-The longest-serving cast member was Iestyn Garlick, who played Jim "Gym" Williams, the physical education teacher, who was later the headmaster of the local school.
-The character first appeared on-screen in September 1995 and left in July 2020 after 25 years.
+The longest-serving cast member was Iestyn Garlick, who portrayed Jim "Gym" Williams.
+His character, a physical education teacher who subsequently became headmaster of the local high school, first appeared in September 1995 and remained until July 2020, spanning a tenure of 25 years.
+Following his departure, Angharad Lloyd’s character, Sophie Roberts, assumed the distinction of longest-serving regular, having appeared on the programme since 1997.
+Sophie’s parents, Glenda Phillips (Elliw Haf) and Terry Phillips (John Glyn Owen), who also debuted in 1997, now appear in a recurring capacity.